realfakedoors/multi-container-docker/README.md

 - click `SKIP` at the sign-in screen.

 ### Deploying to Google Cloud via Github/Travis:
-- navigate to `console.cloud.google.com`and set up an account
-- create a new Project and enable the Kubernetes Engine
-- fire up a fresh GKE Standard Cluster
 - connect your Github repo to Travis CI.

+- navigate to `console.cloud.google.com`and set up an account.
+- create a new Project and enable the Kubernetes Engine.
+- fire up a fresh GKE Standard Cluster.
 - create a new `Service Account` in Google Cloud's `IAM & Admin` dashboard with a `Kubernetes Engine Admin` role.
 - click `Manage Keys` next to your newly created account in the Service Accounts table and create a new key of type JSON. the new key file should download to your computer.

 - spin up a new container with the Travis CLI: `docker run -it -v $(pwd):/app ruby:2.4 sh`
 - create a new Github Personal Access Token for Travis that uses [these permissions](https://docs.travis-ci.com/user/github-oauth-scopes/#repositories-on-httpstravis-cicom-private-and-public).
 - `gem install travis` in the new container